 Following the first task, participants are asked to complete a "food shopping" task.
-They are given a fixed budget of 25€ to purchase grocery items in a "virtual supermarket", a computer-based tool similar to online supermarkets.
-Details of this food shopping choice are outlined below.
+They are given a fixed budget of £30 to purchase grocery items in a "virtual supermarket", a computer-based tool similar to online supermarkets.
+The complexity of the food shopping environment depends on the experimental condition assigned to the session: